 - Flexible Repayment Options: Adjust plans as your financial situation changes.

-Federal student loans are designed to give borrowers the tools they need to repay debt responsibly.
-Exploring the repayment plans and benefits available to you can help ensure your loans fit your budget and financial goals.
+Federal student loans are designed to give you the tools to repay debt responsibly.
+Choosing the right repayment plan and taking advantage of available benefits can help you stay on track with your financial goals.

 Private student loans can fill funding gaps that federal loans may not cover, but they differ significantly in terms of costs, benefits, and flexibility.
 Here’s how they compare to help you make an informed decision.